kennguyen01/kennguyen01.github.io/_posts/programming/2018/2018-09-07-tackling-the-c-programming-language.md

 categories: programming
 ---

-I’m finally back from hiatus.
 It’s been a while since I wrote my last blog post.
 I’ll take some time in this post to share what I’ve learned during the time period.
 One of the thing I was always hesitant to approach while learning to program was C. This is because I had this image in my head that C is an extremely difficult language to learn.
 I remembered my friends told me that they hated writing C code because it is a low level language.
 They had to manually allocate memory, fiddling with pointers, and all the other good stuff C provided.
 Since I had time this summer, I decided to bite the bullet and finally sit down to learn C.

 <!--more-->